 Sacramento, California, United States February 8, 2012

-Central Coast cities in Ventura, Santa Barbara and San Luis Obispo Counties are about to become much more friendly to plug-in electric vehicles (PEVs), thanks to a $200,000 planning grant from the California Energy Commission.
+The San Diego region about to become much more friendly to plug-in electric vehicles (PEVs), thanks to a planning grant of nearly $200,000 from the California Energy Commission.

 “Before cleaner, battery-powered vehicles can become an important part of California’s transportation mix, drivers must feel confident they will find adequate charging stations when they need them,” said Energy Commissioner Carla Peterman.
-“With this grant, local planners can decide where best to add chargers along the key Highway 101 transportation corridor that serves Northern and Southern California.
+“With this grant to the San Diego Association of Governments (SANDAG), local planners can decide where best to add chargers in this vital 4,200-square mile corner of Southern California.
 Local governments can streamline the permitting, installation and inspection of plug-in chargers, and insure that consumers know about the charging improvements and the benefits provided by electric vehicles.”

-“Utilities forecast that the Central Coast will be a strong early adopter of electric vehicles, and consistent regional planning is needed to encourage that development,” said Commissioner Peterman.
-“With its extensive number of participating agencies, Plug-in Central Coast will help make the planning process uniform and transparent, open to ideas from a wide range of stakeholders.”
+“Utilities forecast that this part of Southern California will be a strong early adopter of electric vehicles, and consistent regional planning is needed to encourage that development,” said Commissioner Peterman.
+“With its extensive number of participating agencies, the Regional Plug-in Electric Vehicle Coordinating Council will help make the planning process uniform and transparent, open to ideas from a wide range of stakeholders.”

-Containing medium-sized cities, smaller towns and unincorporated communities, the tri-county area needs to create consistent permitting and inspection guidelines for PEV infrastructure.
+With a population of over 3 million living in 18 different communities, the San Diego area needs to create consistent permitting and inspection guidelines for PEV infrastructure.
 Currently there can be long wait times for inspectors to approve residential home chargers, and there is a lack of coordinated planning for complex installations at commercial properties, government facilities or multi-unit dwelling complexes.
-Utilities also must ensure that any infrastructure improvements made for electric vehicles do not cause supply problems on the local power grid.
+The local utility also must ensure that any infrastructure improvements made for electric vehicles do not cause supply problems on the local power grid.